Haute Savoie / France

 Annecy boasts some wonderful dining experiences and something for all budgets, from charming creperies to Michelin-starred restaurants.

-For a taste of Asia try Crea Bistro in Annecy old town or Feuille de Lotus, which offers delicious fresh-tasting Thai dishes.
+For a taste of Asia try Jasmine in Annecy old town or Feuille de Lotus, which offers delicious fresh-tasting Thai dishes.

 Annecy isn’t that far from Italy and as a result there are some fabulous Italian restaurants.
 Try Little Italy or Le Sapaudia, or for a tour of European gastronomy, try Brasserie des Europeens, which offers everything from Eton Mess to Tartiflette Savoyard.